Usyk vs Joshua 2: Timing, pricing, booking details for world heavyweight title rematch on Sky Sports Box Office

 Scroll down to find:

-The event will start at 6pm, Saturday August 20 on Sky Sports Box Office (Sky channel 491), Sky Sports Box Office HD (Sky channel 492) and in UHD (Dolby Atmos available).
+The event will start at 6pm, Saturday August 20 on Sky Sports Box Office (Sky channel 491) and Sky Sports Box Office HD (Sky channel 492).

 The event is priced at £26.95 for UK customers, €31.95 for Republic of Ireland customers up until midnight on Friday August 19.